 Some courses have first class attendance requirements and/or an assignment due on the first day of class.
 Reference the First Class Assignment list.
 You should attend the first class session, even if you are not certain you will enroll.

-Any cancelled classes for Autumn 2019 will be published here.
+Any cancelled classes will be published here.

 A seat availability report is produced at the end of each phase of Booth registration to provide a snapshot of enrollment in Booth courses.
 Enrollment activity occurs during and following the production of the report.
 Note: Rosters on the Classes/My.UChicago page do not reflect actual open seats.